KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-ROVA-trashcalendar by jeroenpeters1986](https://github.com/jeroenpeters1986/MMM-ROVA-trashcalendar)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
-2. Typo: Found `Magic Mirror` in file `MMM-ROVA-trashcalendar.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-4. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-RPI-LED by idoodler](https://github.com/idoodler/MMM-RPI-LED)